angular/in-memory-web-api/README.md

 that are not in the in-memory database, set `Config.passThruUnknownUrl: true`.
 This service will forward unrecognized requests via a base version of the Angular `XHRBackend`.

-## _parseUrl_ and your override
+## _parseRequestUrl_ and your override

-The `parseUrl` parses the request URL into a `ParsedUrl` object.
+The `parseRequestUrl` parses the request URL into a `ParsedRequestUrl` object.
-`ParsedUrl` is a public interface whose properties guide the in-memory web api as it processes the request.
+`ParsedRequestUrl` is a public interface whose properties guide the in-memory web api as it processes the request.

-### Default _parseUrl_
+### Default _parseRequestUrl_

 Default parsing depends upon certain values of `config`: `apiBase`, `host`, and `urlRoot`.
 Read the source code for the complete story.

-Configuring the `apiBase` yields the most interesting changes to `parseUrl` behavior:
+Configuring the `apiBase` yields the most interesting changes to `parseRequestUrl` behavior:

 * For `apiBase=undefined` and `url='http://localhost/api/customers/42'`
     ```
-    {base: 'api/', collectionName: 'customers', id: '42', ...}
+    {apiBase: 'api/', collectionName: 'customers', id: '42', ...}
     ```

 *  For `apiBase='some/api/root/'` and `url='http://localhost/some/api/root/customers'`
     ```
-    {base: 'some/api/root/', collectionName: 'customers', id: undefined, ...}
+    { apiBase: 'some/api/root/', collectionName: 'customers', id: undefined, ... }
     ```

 *  For `apiBase='/'` and `url='http://localhost/customers'`
     ```
-    {base: '/', collectionName: 'customers', id: undefined, ...}
+    { apiBase: '/', collectionName: 'customers', id: undefined, ... }
     ```

 **The actual api base segment values are ignored**.
 Only the number of segments matters.